We love to be creative, in fact we expect it of ourselves. We get our kicks from thinking outside the box and going above and beyond.

 What are your hobbies, Brent? +

 Tell us something we don't know.
-I grew up on a farm in rural SK.
-I don’t consider myself very old, but old enough to have used an outhouse growing up and a well with a hand pump for drinking water.
+I grew up on a farm in rural Saskatchewan.
+I don’t consider myself very old, but I am old enough to have used an outhouse growing up and a well with a hand pump for drinking water.
 Hauling drinking water with a pail from the well in addition to many other farm chores was part of my youth.
 My parents were the ultimate mentors in innovation and hard work.

 Read Less -

-What are your hobbies, Brad? +
+What are your hobbies, David? +

 Read Less -